 The Connect ML2 Plugin is the heart of the integration between OpenStack and the Fabric Services System.
-This plugin integrates with OpenStack Neutron and will react to the creation of projects (tenants), Networks (and Subnets) and VM ports.
+This plugin integrates with OpenStack Neutron and reacts to the creation of projects (tenants), Networks (and Subnets) and VM ports.

 Whenever a project is created, a matching Workload VPN Intent is created in the Fabric Services System.
-This Workload VPN Intent will then be used for each of the Subnets created for that project, which will become Subnets inside the Workload VPN Intent.
+This Workload VPN Intent is then used for each of the Subnets created for that project, which will become Subnets inside the Workload VPN Intent.

-When a VM port is created inside a Neutron Subnet and the VM is started on a OpenStack compute node, the ML2 Plugin will learn on which compute node the VM is deployed and through the internal topology will make sure the necessary sub-interfaces are configured as part of the Subnet in the fabric.
+When a VM port is created inside a Neutron Subnet and the VM is started on an OpenStack compute node, the ML2 Plugin learns on which compute node the VM is deployed and through the internal topology will make sure the necessary sub-interfaces are configured as part of the Subnet in the fabric.